 Go for it!

 At present, you will find red yeast rice powder sold as an over-the-counter product and an alternative to several cholesterol-lessening statin drugs.
 You might be skeptical like me (I was!) but listening to my friend’s experiences helped me make a better choice.
 If you wish to avoid the side effects of drugs like excessive muscle pain, lethargy, and the like, it is advisable to choose this powder.
-But pay attention to the guidelines and dosage before you consume at one go.
+But pay attention to the guidelines and dosage before you consume in one go.
 After all, requirements vary.